UST-Robotics-Team/Software-Tutorial-2022/Tutorial 3 - Advanced IO/PWM.md

 There are many combinations of prescaler value and auto-reload counter that can generate the same frequency output.
 How can we choose a better value?

 As you may notice, the ARR acts as an denominator in the **Duty Cycle formula**, therefore if we want to output a short **on-time**, we need to have larger denominator.
-Notice that both of the CCR and ARR has to be an 16-bit unsign integer.
+Notice that both of the CCR and ARR has to be an **16-bit unsign integer**.

 As a result, **Larger Auto-reload Value and Smaller Prescaler value would be better when outputing a short on-time.**